microsoft/mlops-aisearch-pull/README.md

 # MLOps Template for Azure AI Search: Pull approach

-This repository demonstrates how to implement a Machine Learning Development and Operations (MLOps) process for [Azure AI Search](https://learn.microsoft.com/en-us/azure/search/) applications that use a [pull mode](https://learn.microsoft.com/en-us/azure/search/search-what-is-data-import#pulling-data-into-an-index) to indexing data.
-It creates an indexer with two custom skills and that pull pdf documents from a blob storage, chunks them, creates embeddings for the chunks and then uploads the chunks into an index.
+This repository demonstrates how to implement a Machine Learning Development and Operations (MLOps) process for [Azure AI Search](https://learn.microsoft.com/en-us/azure/search/) applications that use a [pull model](https://learn.microsoft.com/en-us/azure/search/search-what-is-data-import#pulling-data-into-an-index) to index data.
+It creates an indexer with two custom skills that pull pdf documents from a blob storage container, chunks them, creates embeddings for the chunks and then adds the chunks into an index.
 Finally, it performs search evaluation for a collection of data and uploads the results to an [AI Studio](https://learn.microsoft.com/en-us/azure/ai-studio/) project so that evaluations can be compared across multiple runs to continue improving the custom skills.

 ## Technical Requirements